floooh/sokol/README.md

     a freely programmable border color)
     - if clamp-to-border is not supported, sampling will fall back to clamp-to-edge without a validation warning

-Thanks to @martincohen for suggesting the feature and providing the initial D3D11 implementation!
+  Many thanks to @martincohen for suggesting the feature and providing the initial D3D11 implementation!

 - **31-Aug-2019**: The header **sokol_gfx_cimgui.h** has been merged into